loujaybee/talks/dx-day-2025/presentation.md

 ---

-## The Future here—it's just not evenly distributed
+## "The Future is here—it's just not evenly distributed" — William Gibson

-Lorem

 ---